 Godly parents, married for seventy-two years, provided a stable and loving background for Ridge.
 He also credits Torchbearers as an influence in his spiritual walk.
 “I [had] spent my whole life trying to be Christ-like and found a very successful rate of failure in that pursuit,” he says.
 “The change came from understanding that we can’t be Christ-like, but only Christ can be Christ.
 Our job is to die to ourselves so Jesus can be Jesus within us.
 This has become a key point in my life and has released me to be far less stressed and yet far more dependent on Him.”

 Ridge holds a B.A. in philosophy and biblical studies from Westmont College and M.R.E. and Doctor of Ministry degrees from Trinity Evangelical Divinity School.
 He is the author of five books on youth ministry and has worn red shoes since the 1980s.
 Ridge met his wife, RobAnne, in college and married her in 1974.
-They are the parents of two children: a son, R.W., who is married and is a librarian in Glen Ellyn, Illinois and a daughter, Barrett, who attends Westmont College in Santa Barbara, California.
+They have two grown children: Their son, R.W., is a librarian.
+He and his wife are the parents of Ridge and RobAnne’s first grandchild, Flora.
+Their daughter, Barrett, is in Austria working with Torchbearers.

 “As a college student I can remember sitting way up in the rafters of the arena at the University of Illinois, attending the Urbana Mission Conference,” Dan says.
 “It was New Year’s Eve, December 31, 1979, and Billy Graham was delivering the closing message.
 He spoke about giving our lives in service to God and closed by asking everyone who was willing to follow God’s call to serve Him to stand up.
 I stayed glued to my seat, certain that I was the only one in the whole arena who was too selfish, too frightened, too unwilling to totally surrender control to God’s leading.
 But God would have His way with my life, anyway.
 And for the last twenty-five years it has been the joy of my life to serve Him with my skills and gifts in non-profit finance and administration.”

-Considering the call to service one of God’s many blessings, Dan has been serving as InFaith’s director of finance since fall 2012.
+Considering the call to service one of God’s many blessings, Dan has been serving with InFaith since Fall 2012.
 The spiritual blessings God has given him overflow to our mission as he oversees financial details for our donors and staff.